 By submitting information to BSC through this process, you are agreeing that submission of the information does not create any rights for you, that such information will be considered to be non-confidential and non-proprietary to you, and that BSC will be entitled to such information in whole or in part for any use or purpose whatsoever, without restriction and without compensating you or in any other way obligating Boston Scientific.

-This document Revision AA was created 12 September, 2017.
+This document Revision AB was created 18 September 2019.